bekk/bekk-christmas/post/kotlin/wip-using-the-bytecode-viewer-and-decompiler-plugins-in-intellij-to-lift-the-veil-of-kotlins-magic.md

   developers easier.
 Some are pure productivity tools to speed up our development, while others may actually help our understanding of the code we are implementing.
-The toolset included with the [IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE is no exception, and in this article we will take a look at the *Bytecode Viewer* and *Java Bytecode Decompiler* integrated tools in IntelliJ, and how the may help us in getting a better understanding of how our Kotlin code is represented on the JVM, and how it could look in Java.
+The toolset included with the [IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE is no exception.
+In this article we will take a look at the *Bytecode Viewer* and *Java Bytecode Decompiler* integrated tools in IntelliJ, and how the may help us in getting a better understanding of how our Kotlin code is represented on the JVM, and how it could potentially look in Java.
 links: []
 authors:
   - Sondre Larsen Ovrid